CrossStream-for-Kotlin/cross-stream-for-kotlin/README.md

 ```

 - `topic` - The topic of the event.
-- `id` - The identifier of the event.
+- `id` - The sequential identifier of the event.
+The first identifier is '0' and '-1' means that the order of event identifiers should be ignored.
 - `message` - The message of the event.
-- `isLast` If the event is the last one.
+- `isLast` - If the event is the last one.

 ---